Homeland

 The Cabin in the Woods

 In 2004, the first year I had cable television in a very long time, I watched a Labor Day West Wing marathon on Bravo pretty much the whole day.
 I like to think that I loathed Aaron Sorkin’s dialogue before it was fashionable, and, among the host of platitudinous shitheels and dim-witted cynicules on display, Bradley Whitford’s insufferability was truly distinguished.
-(Veep is almost a perfect antidote for the West Wing-style treacle, but I think the characters remain too sympathetic.
+(Veep is almost a perfect antidote for the West Wing-style treacle, but I think the characters remain too sympathetic.)
+So, even though I didn’t immediately recognize him as one of the middle-managers in Joss Whedon’s and Drew Goddard’s The Cabin in the Woods, I did catch on and eventually appreciate this ingenious bit of casting.

 A Review of Every Love Story Is A Ghost Story, by D. T. Max